Dzhango/RecipeHunter/README.md

    ```sh
    npm install
    ```
-3. Open any page local
+3. Open any page in your browser
    ```sh
    /source/pages
    ```